onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Resource ID and Parameter Naming Convention/Neutron Parameters.rst

     :target: VNF
     :keyword: MUST
     :validation_mode: static
-    :updated: casablanca
+    :updated: frankfurt

-    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an external network (per the ONAP definition, see Requirement R-57424), the
-    ``network`` parameter name **MUST**
+    When the VNF's Heat Orchestration Template's Resource ``OS::Neutron::Port`` is attaching to an ONAP external network (per the ONAP definition, see Requirement R-57424 and R-16968), the ``network`` parameter name **MUST**

       * follow the naming convention ``{network-role}_net_id`` if the Neutron